Y.T. Rubber Co., Ltd. (YTRC)

 Promoting agroforestry farming

 Agroforestry farming is a form of mixed cultivation.
 By growing various crops within rubber plantations through utilizing the spacing between the planted rubber trees, small-scale farmers (smallholders) can develop an additional stable income source by being able to harvest and sell produce, etc. By promoting the adoption of agroforestry farming practices, at YTRC we are working to stabilize the businesses and livelihoods of smallholders.
-We are also helping to maintain the region’s natural biodiversity and to protect its forests.

 Seed collection activities